druid-io/druid-io.github.io/docs/latest/operations/api-reference.md

 An endpoint that always returns a boolean "true" value with a 200 OK response, useful for automated health checks.

-* `/status/properties`

-Returns the current configuration properties of the node.

 ## Coordinator